MolSSI/molssi-hub/docs/contribute.rst

    molssi_hub/
    ├── compchem/
-   │   ├── psi4v18-mamba141-py310/
+   │   ├── psi4v180-mamba141/
    │   │   ├── Dockerfile
    │   │   └── metadata.json
    │   ├── ...
    │   │   ├── Dockerfile
    │   │   └── metadata.json

-That is, **psi4v18-mamba141-py310** is a subfolder of **compchem** category and will have its own **Dockerfile** and **metadata.json** files.
-If everything is sorted properly, our CI workflow will pickup the information stored in the metadata JSON files and process them into templated
-`catalog pages <https://molssi.github.io/molssi-hub>`_.
+That is, **psi4v180-mamba141** is a subfolder of **compchem** category and will have its own **Dockerfile** and **metadata.json** files.
+If everything is sorted properly, our continuous integration workflow will pickup the information stored in the metadata JSON files and process them into templated `catalog pages <https://molssi.github.io/molssi-hub>`_.

 We will review your PR and respond to your request as soon as possible.